In dealings with the West, Erdogan holds all the cards

 Putting a secularist military that had toppled four governments since 1960 firmly under civilian control won praise, but institutions from the courts and police to the media and schools have also been brought under Erdogan’s ideological umbrella.

-The message of Erdogan’s AK Party has become “focused on a romanticised notion of Ottoman Sunni brotherhood,” according to Jenny White, a Boston University anthropology professor.
+The message of Erdogan’s AK Party has become “focused on a romanticized notion of Ottoman Sunni brotherhood,” according to Jenny White, a Boston University anthropology professor.

-“Erdogan (presents himself as) the patriarchal father protecting the honour of his national family and keeping the dangerous chaos of liberalism at bay,” she wrote in the periodical Current History this month.
+“Erdogan (presents himself as) the patriarchal father protecting the honor of his national family and keeping the dangerous chaos of liberalism at bay,” she wrote in the periodical Current History this month.

 His majoritarian view of democracy - telling critics to beat him at the ballot box - means he rules in the interest of the 52 percent who voted for him while ignoring the rest, critics say.